by Cynthia M. Johnson, MA

 What Is Lactose?

-Lactose is a type of carbohydrate found in milk and milk products.
-It is sometimes referred to as milk-sugar.
-Lactose is broken down in the small intestines by the enzyme lactase.
+Lactose is a type of carbohydrate.
+It is in milk and milk products.
+Some people call it milk-sugar.
+It is broken down in the small intestines by an enzyme called lactase.

-If you are lactose intolerant, your body is unable to digest large amounts of lactose.
-Consuming lactose may result in symptoms such as gas, bloating, cramping, and diarrhea.
-Reducing the amount of lactose in your diet will prevent or reduce these symptoms.
+If you are lactose intolerant, your body can't break down large amounts of lactose.
+It may cause gas, bloating, cramping, and diarrhea.
+Eating less lactose will ease these problems.

-Lactose intolerance usually occurs when there is a shortage of the lactase enzyme.
-It can also occur with diseases or injuries that affect the small intestines.
+Lactose intolerance happens when there is isn't enough lactase enzyme.
+It can also happen if you have problems with your small intestines.

-The goal of this diet is to reduce any lactose-induced symptoms to a point where they are not bothersome.
-The amount of lactose that is tolerated will vary from person to person.
-You may find it helpful to keep a log of the foods that you eat and any symptoms that you have.
+The goal is to ease problems until they don't bother you.
+The amount of lactose you can eat differs from person to person.
+Keep a log of the foods that you eat.
+Write down any problems that you have.

-Lactose is found in all dairy products.
-Some products contain more lactose than others.
-This carbohydrate can also be an ingredient in other types of food.
-To determine whether a food contains lactose, look for the following key words on the ingredient list:
+Lactose is in all dairy items.
+Some items have more than others.
+It can also be in other foods.
+To find out if a food has it, look for these words on the label:

-Alternatives to regular milk include lactose-reduced and lactose-free milk.
-Nondairy alternatives include soy milk and rice milk.
+Alternatives to regular milk are lactose-reduced and lactose-free milk.
+Nondairy choices are soy milk and rice milk.

 Lactase enzyme tablets can also be taken when milk and milk products are eaten.
-These over the counter tablets contain the enzyme needed to digest the lactose.
+They have the enzyme you need to break down the lactose.

-Dairy products are an excellent source of calcium.
-Milk is also fortified with vitamin D, which is necessary for your body to use calcium.
-If you cut back on or eliminate these products, be sure you are getting these nutrients elsewhere.
-Good sources of calcium include fortified orange juice, fortified breakfast cereals, canned fish with bones, and tofu.
-Good sources of vitamin D include salmon, mackerel, egg yolks, and sunlight.
+Dairy products are a good source of calcium.
+Milk is also fortified with vitamin D, which your body needs to use calcium.
+If you cut back on or stop eating these foods, be sure you are getting these nutrients somewhere else.
+Good sources of calcium are fortified orange juice, fortified breakfast cereals, canned fish with bones, and tofu.
+Good sources of vitamin D are salmon, mackerel, egg yolks, and sunlight.

 American Gastroenterological Association